MLTSHP/mltshp/developerdocs/reference.rst

    :param username: the user's username
    :status 200: the response is the requested :entity:`user`
-   :status 404: no such user with that ID
+   :status 404: no such user with that name